Why Your AI Scenes Don’t Match (Lighting, Mood & Style Fix Guide)

 • composition

-If you keep this separation, your shots start matching automatically.
+If you keep this separation, your shots start matching much more naturally.

 Example of a shot prompt built on a scene anchor